 - Friday 1 p.m.
-Monday 7:00 a.m. - Exceptions are meal breaks for Friday dinner before 7 p.m., Saturday Lunch, Saturday dinner before 7 p.m., Sunday Lunch, Sunday dinner before 7 p.m.
+Monday 7:00 a.m. - o Exceptions are one (1) hour meal breaks for Friday dinner, Saturday Lunch, Saturday dinner, Sunday Lunch, and Sunday dinner.

+Holiday Stays

-Holiday Stays: Residents are allowed to stay on-campus for holidays within a semester.
+Residents are allowed to stay on-campus for holidays within a semester.
 When the University is closed during the semester, such as Labor Day, Veteran's Day, Thanksgiving, Winter Break, Spring Break, etc., residence halls remain open.
 Holidays and closures are similar to "Weekend Duty"; unless the main office is open then "Weekday Duty" will be assumed.
-All University policies and procedures are still in effect during university breaks and closures.
+All policies and procedures are still in effect during university breaks and closures.

-University Closing Due to Weather/Other Causes and Emergency Needs: There may be many unscheduled events.
+University Closing Due to Weather/Other Causes and Emergency Needs

+There may be many unscheduled events.
 These can include natural disasters, when there is concern of disruptive behavior, and when the University closes due to inclement weather.
-During these times, residence halls will remain open.
-All University policies and procedures are still in effect during university breaks and closures.
+During these times, residence halls will likely remain open.
+All policies and procedures are still in effect during university breaks and closures.